dnartub/npm-svg2vue-loader/README.md

 # nmp-svg2vue-loader
-Convert svg-source to Vue-component on importing
+Node-module for convertion svg-source to Vue-component on importing

 #### Usage